MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Change-the-Microsoft-Dynamics-NAV-Server-Instance.md

 ---
-title: "How to: Change the Microsoft Dynamics NAV Server Instance" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+title:"How to: Change the Microsoft Dynamics NAV Server Instance" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
+ms.suite: na
+ms.tgt_pltfrm: na
+ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: c06ea848-bc0d-493d-99b8-9db10a684ecb
 caps.latest.revision: 5
-manager: terryaus
+manager: edupont
 ---
 # How to: Change the Microsoft Dynamics NAV Server Instance
 In some cases, you may want to change the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance that is being used.
 For example: